Gene Tierney: Health

 Tierney had reportedly started smoking after a screening of her first movie to lower her voice, because she felt that she sounded "like an angry Minnie Mouse."
 She subsequently became a heavy smoker.

 Tierney struggled for years with episodes of manic depression.
-In 1943, she gave birth to a daughter, Daria, who was deaf and mentally disabled (possibly the result of a rubella infection she may have contracted from a fan).
+In 1943, she gave birth to a daughter, Daria, who was deaf and mentally disabled, due to congenital rubella syndrome.
 In 1953, she suffered problems with concentration, which affected her film appearances.
 She dropped out of Mogambo and was replaced by Grace Kelly.
-While playing Anne Scott in The Left Hand of God (1955), opposite Humphrey Bogart, Tierney became ill.
+While playing Anne Scott in The Left Hand of God (1955), opposite Humphrey Bogart, Tierney had a relapse.
 Bogart's sister Frances (known as Pat) had suffered from mental illness, so he showed Tierney great sympathy, feeding her lines during the production and encouraging her to seek help.

 Tierney consulted a psychiatrist and was admitted to Harkness Pavilion in New York.
 Later, she went to the Institute of Living in Hartford, Connecticut.
 After some 27 shock treatments, intended to alleviate severe depression, Tierney fled the facility, but was caught and returned.
 She later became an outspoken opponent of shock treatment therapy, claiming it had destroyed significant portions of her memory.

-In late December 1957, Tierney, from her mother's apartment in Manhattan, stepped onto a ledge 14 stories above ground and remained for about 20 minutes in what was considered a suicide attempt.
+In late December 1957, Tierney, at her mother's apartment in Manhattan, stepped onto a ledge 14 stories above ground and remained for about 20 minutes in what was considered a suicide attempt.
 Police were called, and afterwards, Tierney's family arranged for her to be admitted to the Menninger Clinic in Topeka, Kansas.
 The following year, after treatment for depression, she was discharged.
-Afterwards, she worked as a sales girl in a local dress shop with hopes of integrating back into society, but she was recognized by a customer, resulting in sensational newspaper headlines.
+Afterwards, she worked as a sales girl in a local dress shop with hopes of integrating back into society.
+A Topeka newspaper reported on her employment status, which gained national attention.

-Later in 1958, 20th Century Fox offered Tierney a lead role in Holiday for Lovers (1959), but the stress upon her proved too great, so only days into production, she dropped out of the film and returned to Menninger for a time.
+Later in 1958, 20th Century Fox offered Tierney a lead role in Holiday for Lovers (1959), but the stress upon her proved too great, so only days into production, she dropped out of the film and returned to Menninger, for a time.

 Comeback

 Tierney made a screen comeback in Advise and Consent (1962), co-starring with Franchot Tone and reuniting with director Otto Preminger.
 Soon afterwards, she played Albertine Prine in Toys in the Attic (1963), based on the play by Lillian Hellman.
-This was followed by the international production of Las cuatro noches de la luna llena, (Four Nights of the Full Moon – 1963), in which she starred with Dan Dailey.
+This was followed by the international production of Las Cuatro Noches de la Luna Llena (Four Nights of the Full Moon – 1963), in which she starred with Dan Dailey.
 She received critical praise overall for her performances.

 Tierney's career as a solid character actress seemed to be back on track as she played Jane Barton in The Pleasure Seekers (1964), but then she suddenly retired.
 She returned to star in the television movie Daughter of the Mind (1969) with Don Murray and Ray Milland.
 Her final performance was in the TV miniseries Scruples (1980).